clairetn/katacoda-scenarios/ifb-unix/session02/step-Relative_paths.md

 Run the `pwd` command.

-Look at the command output you will see that you are currently located in **/root**.
-This folder named `root` is itself located in the  `/` folder which is also named `root` (which can be a little bit counter-intuitive...).
+Look at the command output you will see that you are currently located in `/root`.
+This folder named `root` is itself located in the  `/` folder which is also named _root_ (which can be a little bit counter-intuitive...).

 You thus may create a path relative to this folder.
 For instance you may write that you want to go from the current location to another reachable location starting from this *current working directory*.
-The current symbol for the current working directory is `./`.
-So one may write the following command to list the content of the `Data` folder located in the current working directory
+The current symbol for the current working directory is `./` so one may write the following command to list the content of the `test` folder located in the current working directory

-`ls ./Data`
+`ls ./test`

 However not that most of the time the `./` symbol is facultative and the system will also accept the syntax without it.

-`ls Data`
+`ls test`

 The `..` operator is another handy operator to write a path relative to a directory.
 It means _one level up in the folder tree_.